Tamarack Coat (pattern here) improv pieced with Kona solid scraps.

 I messed it up with a coffee stain and let it sit in the attic for 4 years so I wouldn't remind myself of the stupidity of drinking coffee over a white quilt.

 Anywho, I brought it down to cut it up.
-Originally I thought I'd make a few bags but then I picked up Vogue Easy Sew pattern V9232 and went for it.
+Originally I thought I'd make a few bags but then I picked up Vongue pattern and went for it.

 Though it's pretty, it's MEGA heavy and awkward to get into.